 More information on Lodging

-Also known as A-Frames or Adirondack shelters, we have three lean-to shelters.
-They are raised off the ground and enclosed on three sides; the lean-to shelters are open air yet wind-proof and dry.
+We have three lean-to shelters.
+They are raised off the ground and enclosed on three sides; the lean-to shelters are open-air yet wind-proof and dry.
 Equipped with mattresses, they sleep three adults comfortably.
-Please do not put up your tent in our lean-to’s.
-Please do not confuse our shelters with the A-Frame shelter located at timberline.
-That structure is also available for camping but is NOT part of Barr Camp.
+Tents are not allowed in our lean-to’s.

 NATIONAL FOREST TENT CAMPING